Can I Get A Title Loan With A Bad Credit Score?

-Sometimes a lender will require you to produce the most recent credit report.
-California has strict credit reporting laws and cities like Sacramento and Los Angeles have citywide restrictions as well.
+Sometimes an online lender will need you to produce the most recent credit report.
+California has strict credit reporting laws and restrictions.
+Cities like Sacramento and Los Angeles have restrictions as well.
 When a lender requires a recent credit report you may also need to show that you’ve been paying bills on time.
-Remember recent car payments probably won’t apply here because the car needs to be paid off in full.
-The pink slip needs to have full equity and you need to possess it to hand off to the title loan company.
+Remember recent car payments probably won’t apply here because the vehicle must be paid off in full.
+The pink slip needs to have full equity available.
+You need to have it to hand off to the title loan company.
 If you have past issues with a bank or creditor explain them to the lender.
-Most companies that fund online title loans in California will understand that issues come up.
+Most companies that fund title loans will understand that issues come up.
 These types of loans have high interest rates for a reason.
 They’re set up for consumers with vehicle equity who otherwise have no other financial options.
 Be sure to find a California lender that will work with you and always stay in touch with them.
 You don’t want to fall behind on payments and risk having your vehicle repossessed!

 Having lived and worked in California his entire life, Robert has a strong appreciation and understanding of the online lending environment.
 He’s managed teams of sales agents and customer service reps for a local title loan company and fully understands how important it is to respect and listen to his customers.
 He’s approaching 9 years in the title lending industry and looks forward to helping consumers all across the state.